19EB/microservices-base-kafka/README.md

 Basic microservices project that includes a gateway (api-gateway) and 3 microservices (user/product/client) and a messaging queue

-This is just my personal project experimenting how the architecture works.

 This variation utilizes Kafka as the messaging queue so if one microservice goes down, it will receive messages when it gets back up.